Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 Current research done by Gartner shows that 3D printing for prototyping and hearing devices are already entering the plateau stage, whereas 3D Printing in manufacturing operations is currently in the so-called trough.
 At the very peak of the curve are stereolithography and 3D printing of medical devices for example.
 On the rise to the top are 3D bioprinted organ transplants and intellectual property protection in 3D printing.

-More on the Gartner hype curve and 3D printing: Gartner’s 3D Printing Hype Curve: The Best is Yet to Come.
+More on the Gartner hype curve: Gartner’s 3D Printing Hype Curve: The Best is Yet to Come.

 According to statista, the 3D printing market is worth 7 billion USD in 2016 and is estimated to reach 21 billion USD by 2020.

 Many believe that 3D printing will indeed have a major impact on the world of manufacturing.
 Decentralized and local manufacturing combined with mass customization will certainly change the products are designed and manufactured along with the logistics of the processes.
-More on how 3D printing could change the world: How 3D Printing Will Change The World.
+More on how 3D printing could change the world.

 No. You can 3D print without a 3D printer.
 If you have an idea, or you designed a 3D model but don’t own a 3D printer, then it’s not the end of the world: There are a number of 3D printing services out there that that will be more than happy to 3D print your model.